-A successful school recycling program is almost always the result of a team effort between school administrators, teachers, custodial staff, and students.
-Establishing or improving a school recycling program doesn't have to be a complex or complicated process, but some forethought and planning can make a big difference in your success!
-The below documents lay out a simple approach that should lead you and your team to a successful recycling program in your school.
+A successful school recycling program is almost always the result of a team effort between school administrators, teachers, custodial staff, & students.
+Establishing or improving a school recycling program doesn't have to be a complex or complicated process, but some forethought & planning can make a big difference in your success!
+The below documents lay out a simple approach that should lead you & your team to a successful recycling program in your school.

 IMPORTANT: the items listed as accepted for recycling in our documents are based on our work with a number of school districts in central Ohio.
-Listed accepted items may or may not be accepted in your school recycling program.
-Please check with your school hauler to verify what is accepted in your schools recycling program.
-All of the below documents are created in Word and may be downloaded and revised to fit your schools's specific needs.
+Accepted items that are listed may or may not be accepted in your school recycling program.
+Please check with your school hauler to verify what is accepted in your school recycling program.

 Download & use our Recycling Best Management Practices for Schools to help guide you through implementing a sustainable school recycling program.